Find your Best Card in 30 Seconds. Start Now

 Match the card to where you actually are, not where you aspire to be.

-If you're under 25, in college, or earning your first salary below ₹25,000/month, your credit card goals are simple: build credit history without paying high fees, and avoid debt.
+If you're under 25, in college, or just started your first job below ₹25,000/month, your only goal with a credit card is to build credit history without paying annual fees or accumulating debt.
+Not to maximise rewards.
+Not to get lounge access.
+Just to establish a clean repayment track record.

 The upgrade trap: Many professionals hold an entry-level card for 2–3 years, hit a salary hike, and apply for a premium card without assessing whether their spend volume justifies the higher annual fee.
 A ₹2,500/year card like HDFC Regalia Gold requires ₹4L annual spend for fee waiver.
 If you're spending less than that, your rewards will not cover the fee.